ImEzekielJordan/osticket-prereqs/README.md

 <img src="https://i.imgur.com/foLnYeS.png height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Creating Virtual Machine to install osTicket application using Microsoft Azure Sofeware.
+SideNote: Virtual machines are used to help manage and support legacy applications, reducing the cost of migrating to a new operating system.
+Also VMs can run multiple operating system environments on a single physical computer, saving physical space, time and management costs.
 </p>
 <br />